Iberville Parish teachers hoping Grosse Tete bridge closure won't affect students' education

 PLAQUEMINE - With just one week before the start of the school year, teachers and staff at Plaquemine High School gathered for a staff development day.
 A hot topic on everyone's minds: the Grosse Tete bridge closure.

-"It's a bad situation no matter which way you look at it," Hunter Markins, Athletic Director at PHS, said.
+"It's a bad situation no matter which way you look at it," Plaquemine athletic director Hunter Markins said.

 Markins is more than just a coach.
 He also represents District 8 on the Iberville Parish Council.
 He said, while the parish is working to cooperate with affected residents as much as possible, there is room for higher-ranking officials, such as the governor, to step in.